ansible/lightbulb/workshops/roles/README.md

 * Use `ansible-galaxy` to find and install a `influxdb` and a `grafana` role created by James Martin (`jsmartin`).
 Extra points if you use `requirements.yml`.

+* Modify the grafana role you installed and add, as the final task of the role, a task that calls firewalld and opens port 3000.

 #### Refactor your basic playbook to role

 Start from the basic playbook you developed in the previous workshop, where you installed and setup `telegraf` on each web node, and refactor into a role.
 It should have the following features: